stimm-ai/stimm/docs/developer/architecture-overview.md

 The backend is a Python FastAPI application that provides:

 - **REST API** for managing agents, RAG configurations, and system settings.
-- **WebSocket endpoints** for real‑time audio streaming and conversation state.
+- **WebSocket endpoints** for real-time audio streaming and conversation state.
 - **Integration with LiveKit** for WebRTC media transport.
 - **Orchestration** of AI providers (LLM, TTS, STT) and RAG retrieval.

 ### 2. Frontend (Next.js)

-A modern React‑based web application that offers:
+A modern React-based web application that offers:

 - **Dashboard** for managing agents and RAG configurations.
-- **Real‑time voice interface** for conversing with agents.
+- **Real-time voice interface** for conversing with agents.
 - **Admin panels** for system configuration.

 ### 3. Database Layer